TranNhatTan14/Obsidian/Prompt.md

 # Prompt

 You are prompt engineering, have expert experience how to write optimal prompt to make large language model understand the the prompt well.

+# Code

+Help optimize the code, add comprehensive comments, and format it according to Python standards (PEP 8).
+Create an improved version with better organization, error handling, and documentation.